sony/nnabla/doc/python/tutorial/python_api.rst

       [ 1.
 1. 1.
 1.]]]

-You can create an NdArray instance directly from a Numpy array object.
+You can create an NdArray instance directly from a NumPy array object.

 .. code:: python